lightyoruichi/grabfood-api/README.md

 If you see 401/403 errors:
 1. Click "Refresh Tokens" in the UI, or
-2. Run `python3 grab_selenium_service.py` manually
+2. Run `python3 grab_playwright_service.py` manually

-### Selenium Exit Code 127 (Deployment)
+### Playwright Browser Installation Issues

-Missing Chrome dependencies.
-Ensure your deployment includes:
+If Playwright fails to launch:
-- Chromium/Chrome binary
+1. Ensure Playwright browsers are installed: `playwright install chromium`
-- ChromeDriver
+2. For deployment, ensure `playwright install chromium` is run during build
-- Required system libraries (libnss3, libgconf-2-4, etc.)
+3. Check that required system libraries are installed (see `Dockerfile` or `nixpacks.toml`)

-See `Dockerfile` or `nixpacks.toml` for required packages.
+See `Dockerfile` or `nixpacks.toml` for required packages and build commands.

 ### No Results Returned